skandams/SDLC_22_Technovators/1_Requirements/README.md

 ### 3. Electronic Calculator
 1. Calculating basic circuit parameters sush as Current, Voltage and resistance.
 2. Finding the resistance in series and resistance in parallel in any given circuit.
-3. Source transformation
+3. Source transformation:
-.
+   a.
 Transforming source Voltage to corresponding source current and parallel resistance.
-.
+   b.
 Transforming source Current to corresponding source voltage and series resistance.

 ### 3. Arithmetic Calculator